Plumsail/actions/source/flow/actions/sharepoint-processing.rst

 Remove SharePoint site navigation node
 -----------------------------------------
-Removes a menu item from either the quicklaunch or top navigation
+Removes a menu item from either the quicklaunch or top navigation.
+.. note:: At this moment the action is only available in custom connector.
+Please read `here <../create-custom-connector.html>`_ how to create one.

 .. rubric:: Input Parameters